 After obtaining a BSc (Hons) degree (2:1) in Chemistry at Reading University in 1979, Mike started a career with Beecham, in Maidenhead.
 He was a business executive and consultant for many years before taking early retirement in 2010, at the age of 52, to focus full-time on gender issues.
-One of his clients was the Conservative party (2006-8).
+One of his consulting clients was the Conservative party (2006-8).
 Along with many other party members, he cancelled his membership in 2009 after David Cameron announced his intention to employ all-women shortlists for the selection of prospective parliamentary candidates for the next general election.

-The world’s first International Conference on Men’s Issues was organized by A Voice for Men and held in Detroit in June 2014.
+The world’s first International Conference on Men’s Issues was hosted by A Voice for Men (AVfM) near Detroit in June 2014.
 It was a huge success, and Mike was one of the speakers.
 A video of his speech, and the associated transcript, can be accessed here.
 All the conference speeches, and related materials, are here.

-J4MB co-hosted the second International Conference on Men’s Issues at Excel London in July 2016, in association with A Voice for Men.
+J4MB hosted the second International Conference on Men’s Issues at Excel London in July 2016, in association with A Voice for Men.
 The event had 20 speakers (including five women and a Conservative MP, Philip Davies) and drew attendees from 20 countries.
 It was a resounding success, details here.
-A video of Mike’s speech ‘The Political War on Men and Boys’ is here, a video of Philip Davies’s speech ‘The Justice Gender Gap’ is here.
+A video of Mike’s speech ‘The Political War on Men and Boys’ is here, a video of Philip Davies’s speech ‘The Justice Gender Gap’ here.
 Videos of all the speeches may be found on the J4MB YouTube channel (scroll down to 8-10 July, 2017).

-J4MB seeks to raise public consciousness about the disadvantages and discriminations faced by men and boys in modern Britain, which are the result of the state’s actions and inactions.
-The proposed name of the party, and some of the thinking behind launching a political party, were exclusively revealed in Mike’s article published by A Voice for Men, the world’s most-visited and most influential men’s human rights advocacy website.
-By October 2015 AVfM had published over 60 of Mike’s articles, and they’re available here.
+J4MB seeks to raise public consciousness about the disadvantages and discriminations faced by men and boys in modern Britain, which are primarily the consequence of the state’s actions and inactions.
+The proposed name of the party, and some of the thinking behind launching a political party, were exclusively revealed in Mike’s article published by A Voice for Men in 2013.
+By October 2015 AVfM had published over 60 of Mike’s articles, they’re available here.